 DCO or data center outsourcing is to allocate entire or part of day-to-day management of servers to data center service provider by entering into an annual or a long term agreement.
-Data center service providers ensure that all IT requirements of clients including running and maintaining of data center are fulfilled through professional and multiple support services.
+Data center service providers ensure that all IT requirements of clients including running and maintaining of data center Services are fulfilled through professional and multiple support services.

-Outsourcing of data center is primarily aimed at accessing resources that may not be internally available such as power, cooling, equipment, or space.
+Outsourcing of data center Services is primarily aimed at accessing resources that may not be internally available such as power, cooling, equipment, or space.
 DCO is also useful for organizations to reduce or control IT related costs and free up vital resources including technical workforce that can be channelized for accomplishing more important tasks.

 Relevance of data enter outsourcing